18F/uswds-jekyll/pages/about/contact.md

 ---

-For questions or feedback about this website, email scinet@usda.gov
+For questions or feedback about this website, email scinet_vrsc@usda.gov

-For questions about the SCINet newsletter or to contribute content, email scinet@usda.gov
+For questions about the SCINet newsletter or to contribute content, email scinet_vrsc@usda.gov

 For questions about SCINet policy and development, contact the acting SCINet Program Manager, Stan Kosecki